curl/curl/docs/INSTALL.md

  - `--without-ssl` (SSL/TLS)
  - `--without-zlib` (on-the-fly decompression)

-The GNU compiler and linker have a number of options that can reduce the size of the libcurl dynamic libraries on some platforms even further.
-Specify them by providing appropriate `CFLAGS` and `LDFLAGS` variables on the configure command-line, e.g.

-    CFLAGS="-Os -ffunction-sections -fdata-sections
-            -fno-unwind-tables -fno-asynchronous-unwind-tables -flto"
-    LDFLAGS="-Wl,-s -Wl,-Bsymbolic -Wl,--gc-sections"

-Be sure also to strip debugging symbols from your binaries after compiling using 'strip' (or the appropriate variant if cross-compiling).
-If space is really tight, you may be able to remove some unneeded sections of the shared library using the -R option to objcopy (e.g. the .comment section).
+Be sure also to strip debugging symbols from your binaries after compiling using 'strip' or an option like `-s`.
+If space is really tight, you may be able to gain a few bytes by removing some unneeded sections of the shared library using the -R option to objcopy (e.g. the .comment section).

-Using these techniques it is possible to create a basic HTTP-only libcurl shared library for i386 Linux platforms that is only 133 KiB in size (as of libcurl version 7.80.0, using gcc 11.2.0).
+Using these techniques it is possible to create a basic HTTP-only libcurl shared library for i386 Linux platforms that is only 130 KiB in size (as of libcurl version 8.6.0, using gcc 13.2.0).

 You may find that statically linking libcurl to your application results in a lower total size than dynamically linking.